SuzSch/Portfolio-Landing-Page/README.md

 ## Setup/Installation Requirements

-* Open the website and enjoy 😊!
+* Open the website and enjoy! 😊

 ## Known Bugs